Merri/react-tabbordion/docs/bem.md

 This means that `TabPanel` would get a `className="panel"`, while `TabLabel` would have `className="panel__label"`.
 You can disable BEM behavior by giving an empty object or to a single component by leaving a value empty or undefined.

+Animator is an extra element that is wrapped around content element when `animateContent` is set.

 ## `bemModifiers`